dmalt/utils_psiicos/README.md

 1. add utils_psiicos to MATLAB path
 2. download testing and simulations data

-On LINUX make sure you have cURL and run
+Make sure you have cURL and run
 (it will download ~170M of data for testing and simulations):

 ```bash